Jared-Glenn/Camelot_The_Resistance/README.md

 3) **Quest Proposal:** The Leader proposes a contingent of knights to go on the next quest.
 4) **Vote:** The group votes for or against the quest.
 If it fails, repeat steps 1 and 3.
 (If this occurs three times in a row, the Evil players gain 3 Victory Points.)
 5) **Bestow the Grail:** The Leader selects a player to carry the Grail.
-6) **The Quest:** The chosen players all provide their cards to the Leader and the cards is revealed.
+6) **The Quest:** The chosen players all provide their cards to the Leader and the cards are revealed.
 7) **Results:** The results of the quest are determined and applied.
 8) **Onwards:** Discussion and return to step 1.